learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q52.** A team stores sensitive user data such as credit card numbers in `data-*` attributes to pass them around the DOM.
+**Q.** A team stores sensitive user data such as credit card numbers in `data-*` attributes to pass them around the DOM.
 A security reviewer objects.
 Who is correct, and why?

 - A) The reviewer is wrong — `data-*` attributes are invisible to users.
 - B) The reviewer is correct — `data-*` attributes are part of the DOM and accessible to any JavaScript running on the page, including malicious scripts injected via XSS.